Preparing Your Trees for Storm Season on the Northern Beaches

 Coastal Versus Inland Wind Exposure

 Properties in coastal suburbs face significantly higher wind speeds during storm events than those further inland.
 Suburbs like Collaroy, Narrabeen, Avalon Beach, and Palm Beach sit directly in the path of strong north-easterly and south-easterly winds that build force across open water before hitting the coast.
 Elevated properties on ridgelines and headlands experience even greater exposure.
+Inland suburbs still face storm risk — particularly from thunderstorm downbursts and microbursts that can deliver sudden, intense gusts — but the sustained high winds that cause the most widespread tree damage are generally more severe along the coastal fringe.

 Common Storm Damage Patterns